 Patients who choose ceramic braces can expect treatment to last approximately 18 to 24 months.
 However, this will be entirely dependent on your particular situation.
 Dr. Roy can give you a more accurate timeline estimate at your consultation.

 For those seeking discreet orthodontic treatment, Invisalign is an excellent choice.
 This system does not utilize brackets, bands, or wires.
 Rather, Invisalign straightens your teeth with a series of removable, invisible aligner trays.
 Therefore, there is no metal to irritate your soft tissues, and no one will be able to tell you are undergoing orthodontic treatment.

 Before beginning Invisalign treatment, we will take impressions of your teeth.
 These will be sent to the Invisalign lab, where a skilled technician will fabricate your custom trays.
 Generally, each set of aligners will be worn for 22 hours a day for approximately two weeks, after which the next set of trays can be worn.
 The subtle differences in the trays will gradually move your teeth into more desirable locations.
 Overall treatment time is comparable to traditional braces.
 Most patients will complete treatment in about 18 to 24 months.

 It is important to note that while Invisalign is an excellent choice for many patients, it is not for everyone.
 For example, if you have more severe orthodontic issues that are affecting your bite or your jaw joints, traditional orthodontics may be recommended.
 Dr. Roy can help you determine if Invisalign is an appropriate option for you.

 Contact Us to Schedule a Consultation

 If you desire a straighter, healthier, more functional smile, orthodontics can help!
-During an initial consultation, Dr. Roy will assess your situation and help you choose an option that will work for you.
+During an initial consultation, Dr. Roy will assess your situation and help you choose types of braces that will work for you.
 To book an appointment for a orthodontics consult contact our offices, located in Virginia Beach and Chesapeake.